Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about psoriasis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Diane M. Horowitz, M.D. is an internal medicine and rheumatology specialist.
 Review provided by VeriMed Healthcare Network.
-Learn more about her here
+Learn more about her here.

 Susana Restrepo, Ph.D. is a medical and scientific writer with a Ph.D. in pharmacology from the University of Colorado.
-Learn more about her here
+Learn more about her here.

 Related Articles